 Wear Compression Hose

 By week 30, you might need help pulling these puppies onto your feet and up over your calves, but they make a world of difference.
 Compression socks aren’t just some trendy home remedy like oils or healing crystals.
 Doctors literally prescribe these things to patients with circulation issues so their insurance will pay for them.
 You don’t need to have a doctor’s note to buy them, however.
 Improving your circulation will reduce swelling in your feet, ankles, and calves.
-This will help your vessels stay opened and doing their job.
+This will help your vessels stay open and doing their job.

 Take Care of Yourself

 While we could argue that all of the above points are also ways to take care of yourself, what we’re talking about here is something a little closer to pampering.
 Do pregnancy stretches to loosen and warm up your muscles.
 Don’t push yourself — take breaks when doing physical activities, even just on walks around the mall.
 And put your feet up!
-Grab an ottoman or steal your hubby’s recliner and keep your feet elevated as often as possible.
+Grab an ottoman or steal your spouse’s recliner and keep your feet elevated as often as possible.
 You might even want to consider putting a pillow under your feet while lying in bed.

 How do you treat pregnancy leg cramps in the moment?